randyviryawan24/SQL_Project_Capstone_UC_Davis/README.md

 | 2016 | 192         | 174                |

 **Summary:**
-This statistic is used to understand the data in general specifically because there are multiple *id* within the data
+- This statistic is used to understand the data in general specifically because there are multiple *id* within the data

 **Key Points:**
-The number of total participants is lesser than the total medals meaning that one participant can possibly participate and win medals in multiple sport events in athletics
+- The number of total participants is lesser than the total medals meaning that one participant can possibly participate and win medals in multiple sport events in athletics
+- The total medals and winners in athletics over 2000 to 2016 slightly change every year.
 ### 2. Top 10 medals by country in athletics vs overall
 #### Top 10 medals in athletics by country
 ```sql